wp-statistics/wp-statistics/readme.txt

 = Does WP Statistics support the UTM parameters? = Yes, It does!
 WP Statistics logs all query strings in the URL such as UTM parameters.

-= PHP 7 Support? =
+= PHP v8.0 Support? =
-WP Statistics is PHP 7 compliant; however, some versions of PHP 7 have bugs that can cause issues.
-One known issue is that PHP 7.0.4 cause memory exhaustion errors.
-Newer versions of PHP 7 do not have this issue.
-At this time (September 2018) WP Statistics seems to run fine with PHP 7.2.6.
-But  you may experience issues that we haven’t found yet.
-If you do, feel free to report it after you make sure it is not a problem with PHP.
+WP Statistics is PHP 8.0 compliant.

 = IPv6 Support? =
 WP Statistics supports IPv6 as of version 11.0; however, PHP must be compiled with IPv6 support enabled; otherwise you may see warnings when a visitor from an IPv6 address hits your site.